GIFTED EDUCATION GUIDELINES

 at the 97th percentile rank or higher on a comprehensive test of intellectual

-ability with consideration of 1.0 standard error of measurement at the 68% confidence
+ability in consideration of 1.0 standard error of measurement;

 (2) At least one of the four core curriculum areas of